Andrettin/Wyrmsun/readme.txt

 - Added silver deposit and mine (graphics by Jinn).
 Silver is converted at a 50% rate to gold when processed.
 - Added copper deposit and mine (graphics by Jinn).
 Copper is converted at a 25% rate to gold when processed.

+* Grand Strategy
+- Made clearer what the numbers in the town hall interface represent.

 * Miscellaneous
 - Fixed an issue which caused a savegame crash.